JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/options.md

 ## get_option_chains
 Get the Option Chains which gives information about the currently available options as reported by Yahoo Finance.
 This returns the Contract Symbol, Strike Currency, Last Price, Absolute Change, Percent Change, Volume, Open Interest, Bid Pirce, Ask Price, Expiration, Last Trade Date, Implied Volatility and whether the option is In The Money.

-Please note that the Change and Percent Change are not available at all times as they are merely reported when the market is open.
-It is advised to use the theoretical calculations as provided by the Black Scholes Model as well as the Greeks to get a better understanding of the option prices over time.
+The data comes from Yahoo Finance and is not always available.
+If the data is not available, it is advised to use the theoretical calculations as provided by the Black Scholes Model as well as the Greeks to get a better understanding of the option prices over time.

 **Args:**
  - <u>expiration_date (str | None, optional):</u> The expiration date to use.
 Defaults to None which means it will